fatemacz/Mastering-Image-Segmentation-With-PyTorch-using-Real-World-Projects/README.md

-# Mastering Image Segmentation with PyTorch
+# Mastering Image Segmentation With PyTorch using Real-World Projects